If it seems like hurricanes are getting worse, you’re not imagining it.

 Remember that homeowners insurance usually doesn't cover flood damage.
 You need to add on flood insurance for that protection.

-Also bear in mind that your hurricane deductible will apply for damage from hurricane winds.
+Also bear in mind that your policy contains a hurricane deductible for hurricane losses.
+This may result in high out-of-pocket expenses for you.

 5. Get your home ready

-Brace your home for potential impact.
+While you can't make your home hurricane proof, you can prep it for potential impact.
 You may want to:

-2. Maintain your roof.
-Secure loose shingles, make sure they're properly sealed, and install flashing around your chimney and skylights.
+Maintain your roof.
+Hire a qualified roofer to secure loose shingles, making sure they're properly sealed, and install flashing around your chimney and skylights.
 Wind speeds of Category 1 hurricanes range from 74 to 95 miles per hour, which can easily rip off poorly attached roof shingles.
 Category 5 hurricanes have wind speeds of 157 miles per hour or more, which can cause total roof loss.
-Taking care of your roof now can help you qualify for wind mitigation discounts.
+Taking care of your roof now can also help you qualify for wind mitigation discounts

-6. Secure anything loose in your yard and store outdoor furniture, as high winds could send it flying.
+Secure anything loose in your yard and store outdoor furniture.
+High winds could send items flying.
 Ask your neighbors to do the same.

 6. Prepare for floodwaters